Is Linkedin still relevant today in 2022? Should you even bother updating your Linkedin profile?

 Next, he talks about what’s in it for the member and how they can get involved.

 The following section is something I absolutely love but do not see enough – Customer Testimonials.
 If you have case studies and testimonials, list a few in your summary.

 He ends off with a section on the various services he offers.
 Straight forward and clear call to action.

 Do you have a long history of achievements as an individual or with your company?
 Then this approach will suit you.

 While this profile might sound obnoxious, it gets to the point that he’s an authority.

-The first section are personal achievements, the second section showcases corporate achievements and the third section features specific ROI numbers achieved.
+The first section is personal achievements, the second section showcases corporate achievements and the third section features specific ROI numbers achieved.